Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 • You have a realistic understanding of educational and career opportunities and options.

-• You identify your potential and preferences regarding future career options and are able to make a proper plan for
+• You identify your potential and preferences regarding future career options and are able to make a proper plan for yourself by using suitable job seeking platforms and documents.

 Content: